-Simple but loaded red plum pie, so delicious!
+Simple but loaded red plum pie recipe or plum tart recipe, so delicious!

 I went (again...) to my grocer for my usual shopping and found these awesome red plums, the variety with red skin and red flesh, they were just at the right maturity for me, means not too soft, not overripe, so I bought 42.32 oz.
 (2.64 lbs. or 1.2 kilos) to fill my 9 inches Ø (23 cm Ø) pie pan…!